mattspitz/completeme/README.rst

 completeme
 ##########

-completeme is a python script that'll allow you to auto-complete filenames and launch them in an editor, much like GitHub's 't' keyboard shortcut.
-Rather than tab-completing to oblivion (ever worked on a Java project?), just start typing the name of the file, and when you hit 'enter', it'll open that file in your favorite $EDITOR.
-If you hit 'tab', the filename will be entered back into the command line.
+completeme is a python script to auto-complete filenames in a given directory, much like Github's 't' keyboard shortcut or Command-T in TextMate or SublimeText.
+When you've settled on the file you'd like to edit, press "Enter" to open it with whatever's in your $EDITOR variable or press "Tab" to drop that filename at the end of your current command!

-Uses files stored in the current GitHub repository and falls back on all files below the current working directory.
+To change your search directory, simply prefix your query.
+That is, start your string with "../" to search your current working directory's parent or "/tmp/" to search "/tmp/".
+Note that the trailing slash is what triggers the directory change.
+If your current search directory is a git repository, this will respect your .gitignore.

 **Make sure to add `source /usr/local/bin/setup_completeme_key_binding.sh` to your .bashrc to enable Ctrl+t support!**